-Birthdays are a time when you can be as selfish and spoiled as you want, and no one can say anything about it.
+Birthdays are a time when you can be selfish and as spoiled as you want, and no one can say anything about it.
 And unless you’re one of the Kardashians, that kind of pampering is a rarity.
 So take advantage of your special day by celebrating it at a restaurant that cares enough to commemorate it.
-We’ve compiled a list of restaurants segmented into categories to help you find the perfect spot for you to ring in another year with friends! (updated Nov.
-2018)
+We’ve compiled a list of restaurants segmented into categories to help you find the perfect spot for you to ring in another year with friends!

 Money no object?
 Whether you’re looking to relax in a cool lounge or enjoy a romantic dinner for two, these sophisticated restaurants are the epitome of elegance.
 Go on and splurge – after all, your special day only comes around once a year.